dtboy1995/mongoose-sex-page/README.md

 - exec(fn)
   - if fn is function then function(err, result) called
   - if fn is null then return a Promise
-- extend(name, params)
+- extend(name, params...)
   - name a method name for Model
-  - params Arguments to pass to this method
+  - params Arguments to pass to this method, you can pass more than one parameter

 # test
 > npm test